-The Greek translation of the Hebrew Old Testament, done in the third to first century B.C. (abbreviated LXX), often translates the Hebrew sheol or the place of the dead with hades, for both the righteous and unrighteous or just the unrighteous (1 Pet.
+The Greek translation of the Hebrew Old Testament, done in the third to second century B.C. (abbreviated LXX), often translates the Hebrew sheol or the place of the dead with hades, for both the righteous and unrighteous or just the unrighteous (1 Pet.
 3:19; Rev. 20:13-14).
 But it is not the final resting place before the last judgment.
 “Thus, it is not an eternal but only a temporary place or state” (ibid.).
 That eternal place is designated geenna (see below, where some say punishment is not eternal, but has an ending point).

 In the intertestamental period (between the Old and New Testaments) a two-compartment theory developed: a place of bliss for the righteous and a place of torment for the unrighteous.
 Those who believe in the two compartments refer to Luke 16:19-31, the Parable of the Rich Man and Lazarus.
 The rich man is seen in hades, a place of fire and torment, while the poor man is in Abraham’s bosom or side, which speaks comfort and peace and bliss (see the link, above).
 Yet see the critique above about taking elements of a story too doctrinally.

 Two other references may teach the two compartments: Eph.
 4:9-10 and 1 Peter 3:19.
 Christ is said to have descended into a place and preached and led captives from some sort of imprisonment.